 - Do you feel you can improve the nonprofit industry for the better, educating others and sharing your knowledge?

-We are always on the lookout for inspired writers who are devoted to nonprofits
+We are always on the lookout for nonprofit experts who can become contributors.

 Benefits of contributing to Nonprofit Information

-- Your articles will receive broad exposure, promoted to more than 38,000 friends on Twitter, Facebook, Google+, Stumbleup and LinkedIn combined.
+- Your articles will receive broad exposure, promoted to more than 38,000 friends on Twitter, Facebook, and LinkedIn combined.
 Nonprofit Information receives more than 150,000 page views per month.